valerionew/unisolder-notes/README.md

 * Short, on the back side of the front pcb, the pins that have some soldermask free pads arround, with the pads.

 ### Buzzer
 Q20 and D17 are needed only if a DC active buzzer (internal oscillator) is used.
-The one provided in BOM, however, needs them.
+The one specified in BOM, however, does not need them.

 ### Sleep sensor
 The author of the project has provided also a sensor module, based on an IR system, to detect whether the iron is in its holder.